implement the two frequently used thread-pinning strategies

 The suggested solution is to implement both HT pinning layouts and use the appropriate ones on different platforms and facilitate selecting the layout by e.g an advanced environment variable.

-#4 Updated by Erik Lindahl about 7 years ago
+#4 Updated by Erik Lindahl over 7 years ago

 Have a look at https://gerrit.gromacs.org/#/c/2000/ .

 There is now a routine to get basic CPU topology information, including a locality-sorted list of processors, from the cpuid code.
 Currently this works for Intel and AMD processors under Linux and Windows (not Mac OS X, since we cannot to thread pinning there).
 The topology is only complicated when we have to detect it on the fly, so if there are other systems (BlueGene?) where we have a known static order of things it should only be 5 minutes of work to add an #ifdef for that case.

-#5 Updated by Mark Abraham about 7 years ago
+#5 Updated by Mark Abraham over 7 years ago

 BlueGeneQ is very probably pre-pinned, but at least for group kernels (where I understand OpenMP is not useful for PP processes) I expect BlueGeneQ will require an MPI process per thread.